raregamer/100-days-of-code/log.md

 How do you get better at pseudo code?
 It’s really killing me.
 I didn't realize how bad I thought in programming terms, until I started my college class.
 I can't seem to write proper pseudo code.
 The only way I know how to code is by coding, then whatever is broken fix it.
 I just somehow spent 4 hours on making a which number is bigger between 3 numbers, in python in various ways, because I never thought of the possibility of 2 of the 3 numbers being equal and 1 being greater or less than.
 I might understand programming, but I don't think like a programmer yet.

+### Day 11: October 18, Thursday 2018
+**Today’s Progress**:
+	I took kind of a chill day today, since yesterday hurt so much.
+I did some python coding homework.
+I also finished some loose ends on my #freecodecamp curriculum to get my Responsive Web Design Certification.

+**Thoughts**
+	Thankfully my python homework didn’t hurt me today, but I definitely felt a lot of “Imposter Syndrome” I worked on the accessibility track on free code camp to finish out my Responsive Web Design certification.
+I for some reason just kind of skipped over it originally, so it has been on my to do list.
+Today was the perfect day for that because I wanted to work on some css and be directed with simple instructions.